For hot summer days we found light, loose-fitting and stylish clothing for women fifty plus.

 This is the season when choosing the right fabrics and styles makes the difference between keeping your cool and suffering from hot summer days.
 While younger women can wear skimpy tops and shorts, gals on the better side of fifty need to look for breezy, loose-fitting clothing that flatters our body type.
 Below are the trends and must-haves you will want, whether you are spending summer in the city, mountains or the shore.

 Shift dresses are synonymous with summer.
 Their loose fit assures cool comfort, especially in 100% cotton or linen that allows you and the fabric to breathe easy.
 J.Jill’s Sleeveless Two-Pocket Linen Dress with a scooped neck, loose empire waist and inverted pleat in front and back is a classic.
-This 100% linen shirt is machine washable and comes in lagoon green, navy or white with a flax border and white/teal/beige stripes. $89 for solids, $99 for two-tone and stripes at J.Jill.
+This 100% linen shirt is machine washable and comes in lagoon green, navy or white with a flax border and white/teal/beige stripes.
+On sale $60 at J.Jill.
 (Locations on Third Ave in Manhattan and Columbus at 67th Street.)

 Did Eileen Fisher invent the cotton shift?
 No. She just perfected it.
 Fisher’s roomy Organic Cotton V-Neck Shift has short sleeves and hits below the knee with side slits up to mid-thigh.
 In white, black and blue/violet. $258 at Macy’s.
 Too pricey?
 Slip into La Cera’s Sea Shore Dress, a soft, cotton jersey shift in a fun seashell black/white print with side pockets.
 Just $49 at La Cera.